drkrillo/docs/creator/3d-essentials/lights.md

 Lights are a fundamental part of 3D graphics.
 They are used to illuminate the scene and create a sense of depth and realism, and can be used to create different moods and atmospheres.

 By default, the scene is lit with a single directional light.
 This is a light that shines in a specific direction, and is used to simulate the sun or the moon.
-See \[Skybox Control]\(\{{< ref "/content/creator/sdk7/interactivity/skybox-control.md" >\}}) for more information.
+See [Skybox Control](../sdk7/interactivity/skybox-control.md) for more information.

 You can add up to 1 light per parcel in your scene.